SushantChandla/Tezster_dart/docs/docs/general/delegate-an-account.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 ---

 # Delegate an Account
 One of the most exciting features of Tezos is delegation.
 This is a means for non-"baker" (non-validator) accounts to participate in the on-chain governance process and receive staking rewards.
 It is possible to delegate both implicit and originated accounts.
-For implicit addresses, those starting with tz1, tz2 and tz3, simply call sendDelegationOperation.
+For implicit addresses, those starting with tz1, tz2 and tz3, simply call `sendDelegationOperation`.
 Originated accounts, that is smart contracts, must explicitly support delegate assignment, but can also be deployed with a delegate already set.

 ```dart
 // Choosing the rpc-sever to use